Autognorics/Engineered_Life_Forms/README.md

 5. Neural
 6. Living

-The four pillars of a Self-Living Machine.
+The four Marks of a Self-Living Machine.

 1. It can transcodify abstracts to physicals; (the primary indicator of consciousness).
 2. It can transform physicals into mechanical actions or movements; (inscription by design).